jadecobra/python_tdd_exercises/source/basic_objects/none.rst

   .. code-block:: python

-    AssertionError: 'text' is not None
+    AssertionError: 'characters' is not None

 * I change the :ref:`assert method<test_dir_unittest_testcase>` to make the statement :ref:`True<test_what_is_true>`